psehgal0504/Final_Project/README.md

 ## Proposed Analysis
 I want to look at binding pattern differences between the WT and mutant Runx2.
 For this I have four questions that I want to answer:
-1. How is the enrichment of the protein binding affected across the chromosomes for WT and mutant?
+1. How is the enrichment of the protein binding is affected across the chromosomes for WT and mutant?
 2. What regulatory elements are bound by the WT and the mutant?
 3. Runx2 WT and mutant binding to TSS regions?
 4. Functional enrichment analysis for WT and mutant?